aegis-icons/aegis-icons/CONTRIBUTING.md

 - For outdated icons, see [version naming and organizing old files](#version-naming-and-organizing-old-files) section.

 ### Filename
-⚠ When naming brand based icon(s), check how brand capitalised and spell the name from their app / website.
+:warning: When naming brand based icon(s), check how brand capitalised and spell the name from their app / website.

   - Primary icon:
     - `[Company or Product Name].<ext>`